DennisDean/BlockEdfSpectralSummarizeFig/README.md

 No adjudication entry: For clean data sets it may be possible to remove non-physiological data by setting the 'Start Pctl' and 'End Pctl'.

+#### Covariate File

+The covaraite file should include a single header line.
+Subject ids should be listed in the first column.

 #### Limitations

 The adjudication options is not implemented in all functions.
 Curently inplemented in the 'Plot Average Spectra' and 'Band Plots'.